 Most hospital units have opportunities to be a part of a committee that helps to enact change on a unit.
 Maybe you’re interested in palliative care or preventing pressure ulcers or falls – any committee is worth joining to boost your resume.
 And if you have the ability to jump onto a unit project, this is valuable experience to highlight to an acceptance committee reviewing applications as well.

-Clinical volunteering and mission trips may not boost your GPA, but they can boost your application.
+Clinical volunteering and mission trips may not boost your GPA, but they can boost your application when applying to NP school.
 Well-rounded experience and confirmation that the applicant is confident about being in healthcare is important as well.
 Volunteering might renew your faith in healthcare again, give you new ideas, and even change your direction and interests.
 It can be a topic of conversation during interviews and once again, shows that you are willing to work hard and donate your time in an effort to obtain an advanced practice degree.

 Shadowing a professional in the position for which you are applying is also beneficial to add to your application.
 This can show the application committee that you know exactly what you are getting into and that you still are motivated to be part of it, it’s as simple as that.